Records and Support Division

-The Records and Support Section is under the command of Captain Tanya Washington, who reports to the Assistant Chief of Police - Executive Bureau.
+The Records, Support and Technology Division is comprised of the Records Section, Technology Section and the Accreditation Section.
+The Division is under the command of Major Heath Helton, who reports to the Assistant Chief of Police-Executive Bureau.

 The Records Section is under the supervision of a civilian supervisor and is responsible for the maintenance, dissemination and proper coding of all records in accordance with local, state, and federal laws.
 This section also ensures the timely submission and control of all records in a secure, orderly, and systematic manner.

 The Records Section also contains the Telephone Reporting Unit, which is under the direction of a Sergeant and responsible for answering non-emergency phone requests for police service and taking reports over the phone.
 This unit reduces the need to dispatch officers to service calls that do not require the physical presence of uniformed officer(s).
 The unit is staffed with two civilians and five cadets.

 The Technology and Equipment Section is under the direction of a Lieutenant and is responsible for the maintenance and service of all departmental vehicles, the operation and maintenance of the department’s Body Worn Camera Program, compliance of all A.C.I.C. /N.C.I.C. regulations, and assists the Command Staff in the coordination of Crime Analysis activities and reporting.
 This section also conducts project research analysis and compiles monthly, quarterly, and yearly reports as directed by the Chief of Police.
 In addition, this section ensures departmental compliance with appropriate criminal statistics reporting protocol, supervises the maintenance and upgrading of computerized police records management systems, and serves as a liaison with the Office of Information Technology and the Communications Center.